-Ice Barriers, Explained: How Far Up Roof Slope?
+Ice Barriers Explained: How Far Up the Roof Slope?

 A couple of examples of how far up the slope of the roof the ice barrier membrane must be installed:

 6 pitch roof with a 12 in. overhang and a 2×6 exterior wall: 47 inches up the roof slope from the drip edge

 8 pitch roof with a 12 in. overhang and a 2×6 exterior wall: 50-1/2 inches up the roof slope from the drip edge

 12 pitch roof with a 12 in. overhang and a 2×6 exterior wall: 59-3/8 inches up the roof slope from the drip edge

 So what’s the harm if the ice barrier isn’t applied far enough up the roof slope?

 During winters when there is a lot of snow and ice dams form higher up the roof slope, water can pond up behind the dams and reach higher than 36 in.
 The winter of 2014-2015 in my southern New England area reinforced the need for ice barriers to be installed according to the code.
 Heavy snowfalls coupled with melting and refreezing temperatures resulted in larger ice dams than usual.
 Homes that had never experienced roof leaks were damaged by ice-dammed water flooding inside ceilings and walls.
 In the cases I examined, had the ice barrier been installed according to the code, there likely would not have been leaks.
 By installing the ice barrier up to the prescribed point, there is less of a chance of leaks occurring.